 Arch of Titus

 Emperor Domitian erected this first-century victory arch in honour of his brother Titus.
 The arch is at the entrance to the Forum.
-It has carvings celebrating the Roman conquest of Jerusalem.
+Constructed soon after the death of Emperor Titus Flavius Vespasianus in 81 CE, the Arch of Titus commemorates Emperor Vespasian and his son Titus on their victory in the First Jewish War (66-74 CE).

 Temple of Romulus